Updated April 28, 2022

 "People are responsive when you have the ability to tell your brand story, whether it’s on social media, your website, or email." — Jeremy Greenberg, 97 Switch

-Businesses can reach their customers directly through social media, a website, and email marketing, so it makes sense that these are the most commonly used digital marketing mediums.
+Businesses can reach their customers directly through social media, a website, and email marketing, so it makes sense that these were the most commonly used digital marketing mediums in 2018.

 For example, B2B content management software company IntelliChief uses the top three digital marketing channels, among others.